Company Formation in Estonia 2025

 In addition, in case of the remote transfer, it would be necessary to prepare the Power of Attorney documents.
 Therefore, the additional cost of 500 EUR is added:

-In recent times, Estonia, a country in Northern Europe, has become the launching ground for many of the world’s rapidly growing companies, such as Skype, Bolt, TransferWise, Playtech, or Pipedrive.
+In the recent time, Estonia – a Northern European country – has become the birthplace of many of the world’s fast-growing companies, among them Skype, Bolt, TransferWise, Playtech, or Pipedrive.

 Estonia stands out as a digitally advanced nation, providing lucrative opportunities and favorable conditions for initiating a business.
 This is evident in the European startup landscape, where the average number of startups per 100,000 people is 5; however, in Estonia, this figure is six times higher.
 Consequently, Estonia claims the third position in the European countries’ startup ranking, attributed to various benefits associated with establishing a company in Estonia: